Foxs Morris are a mixed Border Morris Dance side, based in the Worcestershire village of Cookley.

 Fox Morris at Swanage Folk Festival 2021

 Over the years Foxs Morris have entertained thousands of people in audiences across the country and even Europe (Foxs were the first side to dance in front of the Brandenburg Gate!)
-The side have also made friends with countless other Morris teams, many of whom come to Foxs' annual weekend of dance in July, 'Foxtrot', as well as the 'Wassail' that the side hosts in the village in early January.
+The side have also made friends with countless other Morris teams, many of whom regularly invite Foxs to dance with them.

 Border Morris